Republicans for National Renewal

 Republicans for National Renewal is an American political advocacy group and 501(c)(4) organization.
-A right-wing to far right group, members describes themselves as national-populists.
+A right-wing group, it describes itself as national-populists.

 History

-The 501(c)(4) organization, Republicans for National Renewal, was founded February 2020.
-The organization's launch party featured guests such as Corey Stewart, Paul Gosar, and then Brazilian President Eduardo Bolsonaro.
+The 501(c)(4) organization, Republicans for National Renewal, was founded in February 2020.
+The organization's launch party featured guests such as Corey Stewart, Paul Gosar, and Eduardo Bolsonaro.
 Some journalists were ejected from the event.
-One journalist, who attended the event undercover, described the group as "a new group of far-right activists pushing the Republican Party to embrace national populism."
 The group has been described as being "Pro-Trump" and "Trump friendly."
 Gazeta do Povo described the organization as "an arm of the Republican Party".
 The organization advocates for religious and family values, and is considered to be generally conservative.

 In October 2020, Isabella DeLuca, the Outreach Director for Republicans for National Renewal, was assaulted during a protest in Washington, D.C.

+In August 2021, Republicans for National Renewal hosted the Inaugural Transatlantic Patriot Summit, which was attended by American conservatives and members of several far-right European political parties, several of which belonging to the Identity and Democracy group in the European Parliament.
+Leaders of Young Republican groups, including Peter Giunta and Gavin Wax, on behalf of Republicans for National Renewal signed off on a statement calling for increased border security, protection of the "traditional family unit", and opposing censorship of politically incorrect speech.

 In December 2021, the group's Christmas party was attended by Gosar, Louie Gohmert, Matt Gaetz, Mike Collins, Kari Lake, Blake Masters, Wendy Rogers, Mark Finchem, Anthony Sabatini, Anthony Kern, James O'Keefe and Jack Posobiec.

 In March 2022, the organization planned a daylong event in Lansing, Michigan, but a portion of the event slated to take place at a local brewery was canceled following online backlash and public pressure.
+Shane Trejo, the grassroots director for Republicans for National Renewal, spoke at the rally.
+Trejo had previously hosted the neo-Nazi podcast "Blood Soil and Liberty" alongside Alex Witoslawski, a member of the defunct white supremacist organization Identity Evropa.
+Trejo spoke at the event despite claims from organizers white nationalists would not be in attendance.

 In April 2022, the organization received a letter of support from Hungarian Prime Minister Viktor Orbán, pledging to strengthen cooperation between the group and Orbán's Fidesz party.
-The group attended CPAC Hungary in May 2022.

-The group has endorsed a multitude of political candidates in the 2022 United States elections.
+The group endorsed a multitude of political candidates in the 2022 United States elections.

+In July 2024, Donald Trump indicated support for the organization during its efforts to influence the Republican Party platform.